How To Form an LLC in Georgia

-Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration and management flexibility.
+Besides the liability protection, the Limited Liability Company provides several other benefits over the sole proprietorship, partnership, and corporation because of the multiple tax options, ease of administration, and management flexibility.

-Last, the legal name of the LLC must include one of the following at the end of the business name:
+1. The legal name of the LLC must include one of the following at the end of the business name:

 – Limited Liability Company

 – Limited Liability Co.

 – Ltd. Co.

 2. Certain words are not allowed to be used in the name of an LLC without prior approval.
 Some of these words include bank, credit union, insurance, assurance, indemnity, surety, fidelity, reassurance, reinsurance, college, or university.

 3. The length of the name can’t exceed 80 characters, including spaces and punctuation.